 Students should be finished this course by the end of the Winter Term.
 However, if due to extenuating circumstances, this course is not finished, students must immediately contact the Graduate Administrator to request permission for a leave of absence (from this course only) for the Summer Term.
 The student will then be required to register for and complete this course in the Fall Term.
 The Seminar Coordinator and Graduate Coordinator must approve this request.
 Without this permission, a student will automatically lose status as a graduate student because of the continuous registration rule.

 Please refer to the Guidelines for the OCICS Graduate Seminar Series below.

 B. GUIDELINES FOR THE OCICS GRADUATE SEMINAR SERIES

 It is expected that MCS students will:

-1. Make a high quality presentation with carefully prepared and easily readable (i.e., typed) transparencies (and/or with any other necessary visual aids).
+1. Make a high quality presentation with carefully prepared slides.
 Each presentation should last approximately 20 minutes, plus a 10-minute period for questions.

 2. Present ideas in a way that is understandable to a general audience.

 3. Answer questions by the audience and show necessary understanding of materials presented.